opsmill/infrahub-exporter/README.md

 ## Using Infrahub exporter

-Documentation for using Infrahub exporter is available [here](https://docs.infrahub.app/exporter/)
+Documentation for using Infrahub exporter is available in the [Infrahub Exporter documentation](https://docs.infrahub.app/integrations/exporter/).